Which of the following statements about the correlation coefficie... | Study Prep in Pearson+

 Understand that the correlation coefficient, often denoted as \(r\), quantifies the strength and direction of a linear relationship between two variables.

-Recall that the value of the correlation coefficient ranges between \(-1\) and \$1\(, where \)r = 1\( indicates a perfect positive linear relationship, \)r = -1\( indicates a perfect negative linear relationship, and \)r = 0$ indicates no linear relationship.
+Recall the range of the correlation coefficient: it can take any value between \(-1\) and \$1\(, inclusive, where \)-1\( indicates a perfect negative linear relationship, \)0\( indicates no linear relationship, and \)1$ indicates a perfect positive linear relationship.

 Recognize that a positive correlation coefficient means the variables tend to increase together, but it does not imply causation; correlation does not imply causation.

-Note that a correlation coefficient of zero means there is no linear relationship, but there could still be a non-linear relationship between the variables.
+Note that a correlation coefficient of \$0$ means there is no linear relationship between the variables, but there could still be a non-linear relationship present.

-Conclude that the true statement is: 'The correlation coefficient measures the strength and direction of a linear relationship between two variables.'
+Based on these points, identify the true statement as the one that says the correlation coefficient measures the strength and direction of a linear relationship between two variables.

 Watch next